shiv-am0/slack-users-integration/backend/README.md

 ### Slack API Configuration

 Make sure you have authenticated into your Slack Developer Portal and generated respective tokens.
-Create a Slack app and give `channels:read` and `chat:write` permissions to it.
+Create a Slack app and give `channels:read`, `chat:write` and `chat:write.public` permissions to it under the **Bot Token Scopes**.
 You also need to install the app on your Slack workspace.

 ## Deployed Link